 Positioning flight mode, or P-Mode, is the standard aircraft mode that you're going to be in most of the time.
 In P mode, your Mavic 2 Pro & Zoom will use all of the available GPS signals to ensure a strong connection is made with the remote and the Mavic 2 (this is important - and a weak connection will lead to another flight mode).
 The Mavic 2 will use all of it's Vision Systems to navigate around or avoid obstacles, stabilize, record the Return To Home point, and ensure the Intelligent Flight Modes have the ideal circumstances to be used properly and reliably.
 The sticks to navigate the drone will be responsive, but not as touchy as they could be.
 This mode is great for general flying and getting visuals.

 Another flight mode??
-I only want to hear about the ones on the controller!
+I thought this article was only about the ones on the controller!
 Well, you should know about ATTI Mode.
-ATTI Mode is activated (on other drones it was a switch option), when your drone loses GPS Signal, the compass is experiencing some interference, or with you manually disable the Vision Systems in P-Mode.
+ATTI Mode is activated (on other dji drones it is a switch option), when your drone loses GPS Signal, the compass is experiencing some interference, or if you manually disable the Vision Positioning Systems in P-Mode.
 This is another mode that I'd advise you to get familiar with if your drone ever loses signal.
 This is what I like to call "Full Manual" mode, and you have to control your drone all by yourself.
 No vision systems or GPS to keep your drone in one spot.
-Drifting and stopping distances are increased and is worth practicing with this flight mode to understand what it's like to bring your drone back to you safely if you ever experience and interference.
+Drifting and stopping distances are increased and it's worth practicing with this flight mode to understand what it's like to bring your drone back to you safely if you ever experience and interference.

 Interference can happen at the weirdest times.
 One moment you're flying fine and the next moment you're in Atti Mode for a second.
 It's okay!
 You're still fine, but knowing how to fly the drone manually is something everyone should know how to do.
 Also, it's really fun!
 It's like driving a manual transmission car after driving an automatic - you just feel like you're more in control and in the drivers seat!